SRGSSR/playsrg-playfff/docs/RECOMMENDATION.md

 			- *Else* (show has less than 100 episodes), oldest medias in the date ascending order.
 - It can get `IL-MediaComposition` if the media urn isn't found, and has not the `CLIP` type.
 - It does not return clips if `VIDEO` media type and `standalone == false`.
-- If clips are not in `IL-EpisodeComposition`, it fallacks to full lengths.
+- If clips are not in `IL-EpisodeComposition`, it fallbacks to full lengths.

 #### Swisstxt URNs or other MAMs